 Links of Interest:

 Dr. Diane Stanitski is the Deputy Director for Planning and Administration in the NOAA Earth System Research Laboratory’s Global Monitoring Division (GMD).
-As Deputy Director, she is responsible for promoting GMD science, serves as a liaison with partner programs and agencies, and helps make GMD administrative processes flow more smoothly.
-She is GMD’s representative on NOAA’s Public Access to Research Results (PARR) team and is a member of the NOAA Climate Coordination Team.
+In this role she promotes GMD science, serves as a liaison with partner programs and agencies, and helps make GMD administrative processes flow more smoothly.

-As a Physical Scientist, Dr. Stanitski works with members of the GMD Global Radiation Group analyzing impacts of the length of the snow-free season on environmental parameters in and near Barrow, Alaska.
-She is a member of the Radiation Working Group of the International Arctic Systems for Observing the Atmosphere (IASOA).
-Dr. Stanitski also serves as the Deputy for NOAA’s Principal to the Subcommittee on Global Change Research (SGCR) for the US Global Change Research Program (USGCRP) and is a member of the Observations Interagency Working Group for the USGCRP.
-Dr. Stanitski is also supporting the development of an Integrated Global Greenhouse Gas Information System (IG3IS), a new coordinating mechanism in support of COP21.
-She serves as Co-chair of the American Meteorological Society’s Symposium on Education and recently co-authored a children’s science book on climate.
+Dr. Stanitski also serves as Acting Group Chief for the GMD radiation and aerosol group where she is focusing efforts to expand and enhance the GMD surface radiation (SURFRAD) network by adding surface energy budget measurements.
+As a Physical Scientist, Dr. Stanitski’s research interests involve analyzing impacts of the length of the snow-free season on environmental parameters in and near Barrow, Alaska and promoting the development of Arctic indicators of change.
+She is a member of the Radiation Working Group of the International Arctic Systems for Observing the Atmosphere (IASOA) and serves as the Deputy for NOAA’s Principal to the Subcommittee on Global Change Research (SGCR) for the US Global Change Research Program (USGCRP), serving as a member of the Observations Interagency Working Group.
+She recently co-authored a children’s science book on climate.

-Prior to joining GMD, Dr. Stanitski was a Program Manager for more than a decade in the NOAA Climate Program Office; an Associate Professor at Shippensburg University, PA; and an Adjunct Instructor at the United States Naval Academy.
+Prior to joining GMD, Dr. Stanitski was a Program Manager in NOAA’s Climate Program Office enabling long-term ocean observations; an Associate Professor at Shippensburg University, PA; and an Adjunct Instructor at the United States Naval Academy.

 - Ph.D.
 Arizona State University, 1996, Dissertation: Seasonal Energy Balance Relationships over the Colorado River and Adjacent Riparian Habitat: Glen Canyon, Arizona